Lindsey Graham defends Senate seat in SC, beating out Dem opponent despite record-breaking fundraising

 Graham and Harrison were locked in a dead heat for much of the election cycle, but despite record-breaking fundraising hauls by his opponent, Graham managed to secure the seat Republicans have held for nearly two decades.

-In the past three races -- in 2002, 2008 and 2014 -- Graham sailed to victory by double digits, and on Tuesday, even with partial results reported, was ahead of Harrison 55% to 43%.
+In three previous races -- in 2002, 2008 and 2014 -- Graham sailed to victory by double digits, and on Tuesday, even with partial results reported, he was ahead of Harrison 55% to 43%.

 CLICK HERE TO INTERACT WITH FOX NEWS VOTER ANALYSIS